pingcap/tiflow/dm/docs/RFCS/20220124_enhance_task_manageability.md

 This phase is used to identify and implement the new OpenAPI and to use unit and integration tests to determine whether the OpenAPI meets expectations in certain scenarios, It is important to note that changes to the code in this phase will result in the above incompatible changes to the existing OpenAPI.

-### Milestone 3 - Implementing commands in dmctl with OpenAPI and optimising the interaction experience
+### Milestone 3 - Implementing commands in dmctl with OpenAPI and optimize the interaction experience

-This phase will focus most of the effort on implementing the commands in the dmctl and optimising the interaction experience, and completing the corresponding unit and integration tests.
+This phase will focus most of the effort on implementing the commands in the dmctl and optimize the interaction experience, and completing the corresponding unit and integration tests.
 It is to be expected that a lot of time will be spent in this phase on modifying and testing the CI.

 ### Milestone 4 - Perform corresponding testing and documentation completions